Demons can’t dig out of first-half hole, fall to No. 25 Southeastern

 The Demons gave the ball away on the next play as Donniel Ward-McGee intercepted a Zachary Clement pass at the SLU 41.

-While Northwestern State established a season-high turnovers, the Demons could convert only once off a Southeastern miscue.
+While Northwestern State established a season high in turnovers, the Demons were able to convert only once off a Southeastern miscue.

 “We created three (turnovers) and only had one we scored off of,” Laird said.
 “Whenever we get those takeaways, we want to turn them into points.”